Destroying to Build

 It is a liberating and enriching act which is preceded by tension, rigidity and resistance.
 Something is about to come to an end and we find it hard to let go.

-The processes of change are fantastic opportunities to better understand our fears and attachments.
-In those moments, we have the opportunity to recognize them and face them with consciousness.
+The processes of change are fantastic opportunities to better understand our fears and attachments, to recognize them and face them with consciousness.

 Each biographical stage entails its own challenges.
 Depending on our limitations and our strengths, we will live each change as an expansive and rewarding phase or as an intolerable and difficult loss to overcome.
 In any case, it is about cultivating the basic trust in life which sustains and leads us along the paths that are necessary for our learning and evolution.
 When we trust, transitions are more fluid, we relax and cooperate, putting ourselves in consonance with and at the service of existence.
 If we connect with the wise and loving current of life, then life becomes an adventure, magic and miraculous and we are available to dance with her movements.